 Make your career narrative cohesive

-No matter where you’ve been or where you’re going, the most important part of shaping a post-academic career narrative comprehensible to others is understanding—and being able to explain to others—what your story is and why it looks the way it does.
+No matter where you’ve been or where you’re going, the most important part of shaping a career narrative is being able to explain to others what your story is and why it looks the way it does.

 Even if career opportunities felt haphazard as you were taking them, take a step back and survey the bigger picture for threads that link your past with where you’d like to go next.